8 benefits of Rosehip Seed Oil for your skin

 - certain medications, including birth control pills and chemotherapy drugs

-Animal studies indicate that rosehip extract does contain
+Animal studies indicate that rosehip seed extract does contain melanin-reducing properties, and may warrant further study for its use on humans.

 Rosehip oil is rich in essential fatty acids and antioxidants, which are integral for tissue and cell regeneration in the skin.
-It’s no wonder that the oil has long been used as a folk remedy for wound healing, as well as the reduction of scars and fine lines.
+It’s no wonder that the oil has long been used as a folk remedy for wound healing.
+It is also used for the reduction of acne scars, fine lines, wrinkles, and even stretch marks.

 In a separate 2015 study, participants with post-surgical scars treated their incision site twice per day with topical rosehip oil.
-After 12 weeks of use, the group using rosehip oil experienced significant improvements in scar color and inflammation when compared to the group who received no topical treatment.
+After 12 weeks of use, the group using rosehip oil experienced significant improvements in scar color and inflammation when compared to the placebo group.

-Rosehip oil has a long history as a therapeutic remedy and beauty product.
+Rosehip seed oil has a long history as a therapeutic remedy and beauty skin care product.
 It’s full of vitamins, antioxidants, and essential fatty acids that are all valued for their ability to nourish the skin.

-Scientific studies showing rosehip oil’s promise make it an intriguing option for anyone looking to reduce the visible signs of aging, clear up scarring, or otherwise improve their skincare routine.
-Not only is it reasonably affordable and easy to use, it’s considered generally safe for all skin types.
+Scientific studies show rosehip seed oil’s promising skin benefits.
+Thus, it becomes an intriguing option for anyone looking to reduce the visible signs of aging, clear up scarring, and improve their skincare routine.
+Rosehip seed oil is reasonably affordable and easy to use.
+It’s considered generally safe for all skin types especially sensitive skin and acne prone skin.

 You can find this fantastic anti-aging ingredient in our Restorative Omega Body Oil